-- 4.32 Radiculopathy is the impairment caused by dysfunction of a spinal nerve root or nerve roots.
-To conclude that a radiculopathy is present two or more of the following signs should be found: - (i) loss or asymmetry of reflexes (see the definitions of clinical findings in the box on page 25 of these Guidelines) - (ii) positive sciatic nerve root tension signs (see the definitions of clinical findings in the box on page 26 of these Guidelines) - (iii) muscle atrophy and/or decreased limb circumference (see the definitions of clinical findings in the box on page 26 of these Guidelines) - (iv) muscle weakness which is anatomically localised to an appropriate spinal nerve root distribution - (v) reproducible sensory loss which is anatomically localised to an appropriate spinal nerve root distribution. - 4.33 Note that complaints of pain or sensory features that follow anatomical pathways but cannot be verified by neurological findings do not by themselves constitute radiculopathy.
-They are described as 'non-verifiable radicular complaints' in the definitions of clinical findings in the box on page 25 of these Guidelines. - 4.34 Global weakness of a limb related to pain or inhibition or other factors does not constitute weakness due to spinal nerve malfunction. - 4.35 Exceptional cases of radiculopathy may have pain of a radicular nature and only sensory changes, confined to an anatomical distribution of a specific spinal nerve root.
+- 4.28 Radiculopathy is the impairment caused by dysfunction of a spinal nerve root or nerve roots.
+To conclude that a radiculopathy is present two or more of the following signs should be found: - (i) loss or asymmetry of reflexes (see the definitions of clinical findings in the box above) - (ii) positive sciatic nerve root tension signs (see the definitions of clinical findings in the box above) - (iii) muscle atrophy and/or decreased limb circumference (see the definitions of clinical findings in the box above) - (iv) muscle weakness which is anatomically localised to an appropriate spinal nerve root distribution - (v) reproducible sensory loss which is anatomically localised to an appropriate spinal nerve root distribution. - 4.29 Note that complaints of pain or sensory features that follow anatomical pathways but cannot be verified by neurological findings do not by themselves constitute radiculopathy.
+They are described as 'non-verifiable radicular complaints' in the definitions of clinical findings in the box above. - 4.30 Global weakness of a limb related to pain or inhibition or other factors does not constitute weakness due to spinal nerve malfunction. - 4.31 Electrodiagnostic tests are rarely necessary investigations and a decision about the presence of radiculopathy can generally be made on clinical grounds if a competent examination is performed.
+The diagnosis of radiculopathy should not be made solely from electrodiagnostic tests.